sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 ### Trampoline Onion Routing

-> Status: WIP
+> ***Status:*** WIP

+> ***Pros:*** Can allow light-wallets to craft routes in a privacy-preserving way without a full route graph; Can be used to provide receiver privacy from the sender (but not the trampoline node AFAICT)

+> ***Cons:*** None that I know of at this time

-While not stricly a privacy improvement, Trampoline Onion Routing can provide better route privacy in some scenarios for the receiver and so is mentioned here.
+While not strictly a privacy improvement, Trampoline Onion Routing can provide better route privacy in some scenarios for the receiver and so is mentioned here.
 It can also be paired with route blinding to provide even better receive privacy, especially for use-cases where you cannot run a full node or construct entire routes yourself for whatever reason.

 The full privacy implications are still under consideration, but it will be an interesting proposal to follow along with.